csringam/SearchSwarm/README.md

 1. Will be able to segment a large area into smaller sections based on number of agents.
 2. Each segmented area will have an optimal sweep calculated.
 This should be the least amount of time to travel, accounting for acceleration and deacceleration, as well as any altitude changes
+3. Will be able to visualize decomposed area and travel paths with a standalone application
-3. Each agent will have object avoidance capability.
+4. Each agent will have object avoidance capability.
-4. Each agent will be equipped with a lightweight object detection model to identify articles of interest.
+5. Each agent will be equipped with a lightweight object detection model to identify articles of interest.
-5. An agent's travel path and acceleration will allow for clear images.
+6. An agent's travel path and acceleration will allow for clear images.

 ## Functional Design
 ### Segmenting Large Area